jeremynguyencs/cse15l-lab-reports/lab-report-3-week-6.md

 ## 2. `ssh` command

-Now, I can simply ssh into that remote server through simply ieng6 and the name of the host or the alias.
-In other words, simply using `ssh ieng6` will connect me.
+Now, I can simply ssh into that remote server through simply ieng6, or the name of the host/the alias.
+In other words, simply using `ssh ieng6` will connect me to the server.

 Here is a screenshot of that working well.

 ![Lab Report 3 Image 2](./images/lab-report-3-image2.png)

-## 1. `scp` command
+## 3. `scp` command

 In addition, using `scp` or `scp -r` will copy the file to the remote server.